OpenMW/openmw/docs/source/reference/modding/font.rst

 To our knowledge, the format is undocumented.

-OpenMW can load this format and convert it on the fly into something usable (see font loader `source code <https://github.com/OpenMW/openmw/blob/master/components/fontloader/fontloader.cpp#L210>`_).
+OpenMW can load this format and convert it on the fly into something usable (see font loader `source code <https://github.com/OpenMW/openmw/blob/master/components/fontloader/fontloader.cpp>`_).
-In OpenMW 0.32, an --export-fonts command line option was added to write the converted font (a PNG image and an XML file describing the position of each glyph in the image) to the current directory.
+OpenMW has an --export-fonts command line option was added to write the converted font (a PNG image and an XML file describing the position of each glyph in the image) to the current directory.

 TrueType fonts